Cog-Creators/Red-DiscordBot/docs/guide_publish_cogs.rst

   ``SHARED_LIBRARY``.
 If ``SHARED_LIBRARY`` then ``hidden`` will be ``True``.

 .. warning::
-    Shared libraries are deprecated since version 3.2 and are marked for removal in version 3.4.
+    Shared libraries are deprecated since version 3.2 and are marked for removal in the future.